S0AndS0/Perinoid_Pipes/Documentation/Education_resources.md

- uses two (or more keys) that *usually* can only decrypt what their related key partner has encrypted; in special use cases there's ways of making keys with specific permissions but that's usually only required for very specific threat modals or usage scenerios.
+ uses two (or more keys) that *usually* can only decrypt what their related key partner has encrypted; in special use cases there's ways of making keys with specific permissions but that's usually only required for very specific threat modules or usage scenarios.

 [Hybrid or `sharing symmetric key via public key`](https://en.wikipedia.org/wiki/Hybrid_cryptosystem) *usually* uses asymmetric encryption to relay a one time (or limited time) symmetric key.
 The symmetric key is then used for the bulk of encryption to save time and processing power.
-This is one of the most common types of encryption now deploied readers should at least make an attempt at understanding the finer points of this encryption option in order to make the best use of this project.
+This is one of the most common types of encryption now deployed readers should at least make an attempt at understanding the finer points of this encryption option in order to make the best use of this project.